cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 : A list of objects with the following schema:

     `measurement`:
-    : The measurement of type `Vdaf.Measurement`.
+    : The measurement of type `Measurement` defined by the VDAF.

     `nonce`:
     : The nonce encoded in hexadecimal.